-6.2.1 Preliminary Monolithic Slab and Beam Foundation Recommendations
+6.2.1 Preliminary Monolithic Slab and Beam Foundation Recommendations depths would be required to confirm the conditions below the current depth of exploration.

 Slab foundations should be designed such that if the subsoils expand or contract, the entire slab foundation would move as one unit.
 Please note that such a foundation system does not eliminate potential foundation movement due to expansion or contraction of the subsoils.
-As stated previously, the subsoils may yield a PVR ranging from 1 inch to approximately $4\frac{1}{2}$ inches, thus foundation movement of approximately 1 inch to $4\frac{1}{2}$ inches should be expected.
+As stated previously, the subsoils may yield a PVR ranging from 1⁄2 inch to approximately 3 inches, thus foundation movement of approximately 1⁄2 inch to 3 inches should be expected.
 This value is typically considered acceptable for shallow foundations such as the one planned for this project.
 However, if the potential foundation movement values exceed the desired performance, earthwork operations may be required to reduce the PVR of subsoils.
 We can provide these recommendations once the desired PVR is provided to us.